lovehhf/edx-documentation/en_us/open_edx_release_notes/source/cypress.rst

 * The main blue colors used throughout the LMS user interface were changed to meet WCAG AA guidelines for contrast.

-* The LMS now includes a aria-live region to contain HTML for problems.
+* The LMS now includes an aria-live region to contain HTML for problems.

 * Submission buttons have been removed from the aria-live div scope.